Practical AI setup for brokers

 03

-Install the first signal workflow
+Install the first follow-up workflow

 Broker action: Review example classifications and correct what matters.